arestivo/chinook/README.md

 * [artist.tpl.php](templates/artist.tpl.php) drawArtists, drawArtist.
 * [album.tpl.php](templates/album.tpl.php) drawAlbum.

-# Step 5: Style folder:
+# Step 5: Style folder

 Create a [css](css) folder that will contain all files related to style of the web page.

-# Step 6: Documents folder:
+# Step 6: Documents folder

 Create a [docs](docs) folder that will contain all files related to the documentation.

-# Step 7: Connect to the database:
+# Step 7: Connect to the database

 Create a [database](database) folder that will contain all database pertinent files: